Hall of Four Heavenly Kings

-The Hall of Four Heavenly Kings is a building in East Asian Buddhist temples and the first important hall inside a shanmen (mount gate) in most Chinese and Korean Buddhist temples as well as temples in the Japanese Ōbaku Zen tradition.
+The Hall of Four Heavenly Kings is a building in East Asian Buddhist temples.
+It is the first important hall inside a shanmen (mount gate) in most Chinese and Japanese temples.
+In Korean temples, it is the second gate leading to the temple, the first gate being iljumun.
 It is typically named due to the Four Heavenly Kings statues enshrined in the hall.
-In Chinese Buddhist temples, they are usually termed the Tianwang dian or Tianwang Hall.
-In Japanese Buddhist temples, they are usually termed the Tennō-den.
-In Korean Buddhist temples, they are usually termed the Cheonwangmun.
+It is usually called Tianwangdian in China, Tennōden in Japan, and Sacheonwangmun or Cheonwangmun in Korea.

 China

 Traditionally, the Hall of Four Heavenly Kings is built with the entrance facing north, and located before the Mahavira Hall.
 In the typical layout of a Hall of Four Heavenly Kings, the historical monk Budai, commonly regarded as an emanation of Maitreya Buddha, is enshrined at the front entry of the Hall of Four Heavenly Kings, with a statue of Skanda Bodhisattva behind him facing the back entry.
 Statues of the Four Heavenly Kings are usually enshrined at the four corners of the hall.

 In Buddhism, the Maitreya Buddha, also the future Buddha is Sakyamuni's successor.
 In the history of Chinese Buddhism, Maitreya Buddha has the handsome image in which he wears a coronet on his head and yingluo (瓔珞) on his body and his hands pose in mudras.
 According to Song-dynasty Biographies of Eminent Monks (《宋高僧傳》; Sung kao-seng chuan), in the Later Liang Dynasty (907-923), Budai was a big-stomached monk named "Qici" (契此和尚) in Fenghua of Mingzhou (now Zhejiang).
 Carrying a sack on his shoulder, he always begged in the markets and streets, laughing.
 So local people called him "The Sack Monk" (布袋和尚).
 When he reached his Parinirvana, he left a Buddhist Gatha: "Maitreya, the true Maitreya, has thousands of hundreds of millions of manifestations, often instructing people of their time, even when they themselves do not recognize him." (彌勒真彌勒，分身百千億，時時示世人，世人總不識。) So he was seen as the manifestation of Maitreya Buddha.
 Since then, in Chinese Buddhist temples, Maitreya statues were shaped into a big fat monk's image with a big head and ears, laughing with his upper body exposed and cross-legged.